Crow Business

 Japanese crows have cracked cracking walnuts

-Using traffic lights!
+Using cars and traffic lights

-They will attack and bully those who transgress their territories
+Crows will attack and bully transgressors

-They can even recognize individual human faces
+They can recognize individual human faces

 Especially if they belong to people who’ve done them harm